Tacioli/Alexander-Polynomial/README.md

 4. Click "Alexander Polynomial" button to calculate polynomial Alexander of knot;

 5. The "Save diagram" button stores the cartesian coordinates of the vertex and the choices of the segments that passed over.

+6. adicionar mais instruções aqui.....